ymath-io/ymath.io/content/courses/floating-point/index.md.md

 Floating-point numbers are the most common way of representing real numbers in computing.
-As such, they underpin much of the world's most critical infrastructure.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczNDA0NzI1NV19
+eyJoaXN0b3J5IjpbNjQzODM4MDEzXX0=
 -->